 Where that leaves Dak, who knows?
 It certainly ain’t good for negotiations.

-Speaking on the topic Friday on WEEI’s “Dale & Keefe,” NFL Network’s Michael Irvin, – a legendary and plugged-in former Cowboy – shared a Super Bowl Week conversation that he termed “shocking” that he had with “very significant people.”
+Speaking on the topic in early February on WEEI’s “Dale & Keefe,” NFL Network’s Michael Irvin – a legendary and plugged-in former Cowboy – shared a Super Bowl Week conversation that he termed “shocking” that he had with “very significant people.”

 From Irvin: “I am telling you right now, at the Super Bowl in Miami, some very significant people that I had conversations (with were) leaning in that same direction.
 It was shocking.
 I had a vodka cranberry in my hand and when they said it to me I put the drink down and said, ‘Let’s talk a little bit more about this.’